Gear Up for Christmas Island

 The Rest of my Core Gear

-Simms 2019 version Flats Sneakers– most comfortable wading boots I have ever worn
+Simms Flats Sneakers– most comfortable wading boots I have ever worn

 Simms Guide Wet Wading Socks